MateuszKubuszok/CmderPackage/USAGE.md

 and [Depot tools](http://dev.chromium.org/developers/how-tos/depottools) already checked out in Cygwin in `/opt/depot_tools`.
 However directory need to be initialized with `/opt/reinstall_depot_tools.sh` to have Git, specific Python version GYP and some SDKs downloaded.
+This must be preceeded by unlocking either Express or Professional VS2013 toolchain (first one is not supported by Chromium at the moment).

 Once initialized toolchain's Python can be called as `gyp_python` inside Cygwin and just `python` inside CMD.
 However to work, GYP required adding path to depot